MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm-images.md

  Afterward, modify and save the sample CMD file below to create your own customized version and then run the file.

 ## Prepare the server for imaging

+To prepare the server for imaging, follow these steps:

 1. Install Windows Server on the new server.